English

 We strive to give pupils the same experiences when they enter our faculty, regardless of prior attainment levels – the same choices in what they read, the same opportunities for response, the same freedoms and constraints, the same access to high quality texts.
 This will ensure all pupils expand further their knowledge and understanding of reading and writing, spoken language and vocabulary development to the highest possible quality; equipping pupils with a strong command of the spoken and written word.

 As a faculty we believe that Extra-curricular opportunities in English are paramount.
-We offer students the chance to visit the theatre, together with live performances for our Year 11 students.
+Before the pandemic we were

 Curriculum Aims